 The materials required for this lesson include:

-eSchool, Five Skills for Communication-in-Command Quick Reference Guide (2020)
+Global College of PME, Five Skills for Communication-in-Command Quick Reference Guide

-eSchool, Enhancing Your Communication Skills Worksheet (2020)
+Global College of PME, Enhancing Your Communication Skills Worksheet

-eSchool, Communication-in-Command Self-Assessment Worksheet (2020)
+Global College of PME, Communication-in-Command Self-Assessment Worksheet

 These handouts, on the following pages, are designed for printing directly from the lesson plan.
 Ensure you print enough copies for all class participants.